cloudnativeessentials/dra-tutorial/dra-tutorial.md

 The DRA driver publishes the available device in the form of a ResourceSlice object which is tied to the specific node where the DRA driver is installed -- so when a node goes down, the corresponding ResourceSlices will also be gone.

 A DeviceClass is similar to a StorageClass.
 A DeviceClass has device configurations and parameters that are used as selectors.
-A DeviceClass corresponds to a device driver and is installed by the cluster admin or provided by a vendor.
+A DeviceClass corresponds to a device driver and is installed by the cluster admin or created by the DRA driver.

 When a Pod wants to use a device, the user creates a ResourceClaim or uses a ResourceClaimTemplate that references a DeviceClass.